Invariants of Handlebody-Knots via Yokota's Invariants: Handlebody-Knot and Handlebody-Link

-\section{Handlebody-knot and Handlebody-link}
+\section{Handlebody-Knot and Handlebody-Link}

-A \textit{handlebody-knot} is an embedding of a handlebody into a 3-manifold and a \textit{handlebody-link} is a disjoint union of embeddings of handlebodies into 3-manifold (Figure \ref{fig1}).
-Throughout this paper, the notation of a handlebody-link includes a handlebody-knot.
-Two handlebody-links are equal if there is an isotopy of the 3-manifold that the handlebodies are embedded such that it transforms one handlebody-link to another.
+A \textit{handlebody-knot} is an embedding of a handlebody into a 3-manifold and a \textit{handlebody-link} is a disjoint union of embeddings of handlebodies into a 3-manifold (Fig.~\ref{fig1}).
+Throughout this paper, the notion of a handlebody-link includes a handlebody-knot.
+Two handlebody-links are \textit{equivalent} if there is an isotopy of the 3-manifold which transforms one handlebody-link to another.

-We have a map from trivalent graphs to handlebody-links that takes a regular neighborhood of a trivalent graph (Figure \ref{fig2}).
-Here a trivalent graph may have circle components that correspond to genus 1 components of the handlebody-link.
-These circles don't have vertices nor edges.
-Through this map, we can treat handlebody-links as diagrams of trivalent spatial graphs.
-However, there are infinitely many diagrams that represent the same handlebody-link (Figure \ref{fig3}).
-In \cite{Ishi}, Ishii shows that the diagrams of trivalent graphs have one to one correspondence to handlebody-links subject to local moves called Reidemeister moves (for handlebody-links).
-This means,
+We have a map from spatial graphs to handlebody-links that takes the regular neighborhoods of the spatial graphs (Fig.~\ref{fig2}).
+A handlebody-link in $S^3$ is called \textit{trivial} if it is equivalent to handlebodies standardly embedded in $S^3$.
+For handlebody-links in $S^3$, through the above map, we can handle them by diagrams of spatial graphs.
+However, there are infinitely many diagrams that represent the same handlebody-link (Fig.~\ref{fig3}).
+In \cite{Ishi}, Ishii showed that diagrams of spatial trivalent graphs have a one to one correspondence to handlebody-links up to local moves called Reidemeister moves (for handlebody-links).
+This means

-The Reidemeister moves for handlebody-links are as Figure \ref{fig4}.
+Here spatial trivalent graphs may have circle components that correspond to genus 1 components of handlebody-links.
+These circles do not have any vertices or edges.
+The Reidemeister moves for handlebody-links are shown in Fig.~\ref{fig4}.
 The moves RI-RV are the Reidemeister moves for spatial trivalent graphs.